andre-gra/cv/README.md

 ## WORK DETAILS:

 - **Fullstack Developer**:

+  - I followed severals projects and products, with international stakeholders in both sales and finance.
+    Some examples are:
+    - developing of new web applications built with reactjs
+    - feed generating software written from scratch in Java
+    - product maintenance and new features development of a _digital onboarding_ web application, built with Microservices Architecture

-  - Fullstack developer for E-commerces, websites and webapps
+  - Skills and tools:
     - Frontend & Frameworks: use of _Microservices architecture, REST APIs, React, Gatsby, Tailwind css, Sass, Markdown, Strapi, Vite_ and a lot of others...
     - Backend: use of _Java, Maven, NodeJs, bash scripting_
     - Db: use of _Oracle, IBM DB2, MySql, ElasticSearch, GraphQl, Amazon AWS, MongoDB_
     - Infrastructures: use of _Ubuntu Server, Windows Server, gitLab, gitHub_

-I followed severals projects and products, with international stakeholders in both sales and finance.
-Some examples are:
-  - developing of new web applications built with reactjs
-  - feed generating software written from scratch in Java
-  - product maintenance and new features development of a _digital onboarding_ web application, built with Microservices Architecture

 ---

 - **IT specialist**:

   - Opening of a new marketplace channel, with management of middleware platform
     - _Channel Pilot, bindCommerce, feed_
   - Control of the work-flow on new implementations of e-commerce platforms, management of bug priorities